SpakowitzLab/wlcsim/README.md

 ## To Run

-Simply typing `make run` in the top level directory will build the simulator from source and run it with the parameters in the file `input/input`.
+Simply typing `make` in the top level directory will build the simulator from source.
+The executable created (`wlcsim.exe`) will use the parameters in the file `input/input` and write its output to the `data` directory.
+To force a rerun without having to manually delete all the old output files, you can also simply type `make run` at any time.

 The output can be vizualized using the PyMol scripts in the `vizualization` directory or by hand using the output in the `data` directory, which contains